The Electric Explainer: Key programs in the Inflation Reduction Act and what they mean for Americans

 The Enhanced Use of the Defense Production Act includes $500 million to bolster the domestic manufacturing of heat pumps and the processing of critical minerals.
 This is in line with what we called for in our Electrify for Peace policy plan.

-4. Zeroing out pollution from dirty fossil gas (AKA methane)
+4. Zeroing out pollution from dirty fossil gas (aka methane)

 The Greenhouse Gas Reduction Fund provides $27 billion in funding, of which $15 billion will enable low-income and disadvantaged communities to benefit from zero emission technologies and other greenhouse gas pollution reductions.
 This follows recommendations we made in our report on using these dollars to Rewire Communities.
 The Methane Fee would impose a fee for emitters of up to $1,500 per ton of this potent greenhouse gas in 2026.